massalabs/massa-docs/general-doc/architecture/archi-global.rst

 because they have a form of incompatibility.

-This brings us to the notion of a maximal clique which is a subset of the incompatibility graph such as none of the block members are incompatible with each other (so, no internal link withing the clique), and it is impossible to add an extra block to the set without introducing incompatibilities.
+This brings us to the notion of a maximal clique which is a subset of the incompatibility graph such as none of the block members are incompatible with each other (so, no internal link within the clique), and it is impossible to add an extra block to the set without introducing incompatibilities.
 In the above example, there are three maximal cliques that can be built, as illustrated below: